klembot/twinejs/docs/en/src/publishing/playing.md

 # Playing a Story

-Twine allows you to play a story .
+Twine allows you to play a story from the application.
 This can be helpful if you'd like someone to play your story on your own computer before publishing it, or to see exactly what people will see when playing your story once it's published.

 You can play a story from both the Story Library and Story Map screens.